di-ruan/Structured_Information_Retrieval/README.txt

     2.  ./run.sh -key <Freebase API key> -f <files of queries> -t <infobox|question>
     3.  ./run.sh -key <Freebase API key>

-    In order to display the infobox properly, the recommended terminal width is >= 110
+    In order to display the answer properly, please set the terminal width >= 110 and "Scrollback" to be "Unlimited" under the tab "Scrolling" in the Terminal Profile Preferences.

 d) Design